doocs/doocs.github.io/README.md

 ## Projects
 Doocs now has the following five projects:

-- [advanced-java](https://github.com/doocs/advanced-java): A learning roadmap of advanced knowledge for Java engineers.
+- [advanced-java](https://github.com/doocs/advanced-java): A learning roadmap of advanced knowledge for Java developer.
-- [leetcode](https://github.com/doocs/leetcode): An online programming platform where you can do a lot of exercises to enhance your skills and expand your knowledge.
+- [leetcode](https://github.com/doocs/leetcode): An online programming platform where you can do a lot of exercises to enhance your coding skills and expand your knowledge.
 - [coding-interview](https://github.com/doocs/coding-interview): A collection of interview questions for programmers.
 The main contents include ‘Coding Interviews: Questions, Analysis and Solutions’, ‘Beauty of Programming’, etc.
 - [jvm](https://github.com/doocs/jvm): A summary of the underlying principles of Java Virtual Machine.
 - [spider](https://github.com/doocs/spider): A record of crawler-related knowledge points.